elekram/google-jwt-sa/README.md

 # Google JWT SA ✨

-Get Google Auth Token for OAuth 2.0 for Server to Server Applications/Google (Service Accounts) APIs
+Gets a Google Auth Token (OAuth 2.0) for Google Workspace Service Accounts.
+Used for server to server applications and domain wide delegation.

 ### Usage